-On November 2, OpenSpace was joined by over 250 construction professionals from across the industry and across the world for our first annual virtual user conference, titled Waypoint 2021.
+On November 2, 2021, OpenSpace welcomed more than 250 construction professionals from across the industry and across the world for our first annual virtual user conference, titled Waypoint 2021.
 This interactive event provided an opportunity for the OpenSpace team to announce new products and features, share best practices from customers, and engage in conversation with members of the community.

 If you weren’t able to attend Waypoint, here’s a recap of all the highlights from the conference: